uw-loci/knob-box/README.md

 ## Known discrepancies / logic notes (from code review)

-1. **Switch event flags are NOT debounced.**
-   The header comment claims “latched debounced switches”, but `write_flags()` latches **raw sampled switch assertions**.
-If you see spurious latched switch flags, this is the likely cause.

-2. **Potential 3kV “one-cycle pulse” when timer expires while fault persists.**
+1. **Potential 3kV “one-cycle pulse” when timer expires while fault persists.**
    In `STATE_3KV_TIMER`, when the timer expires the firmware sets `currentState = INTERLOCK` and proceeds to output assignment **without re-checking** `MASK_COMP_3KV_I` that same step.
    If the 3kV overcurrent fault (PL0) remains asserted at that moment and the 3kV enable switch is asserted, then for **one `step()` iteration** the `INTERLOCK` output assignment can re-enable 3kV before the next iteration re-enters the timer state.